 Provided you have considered these issues and have another credit card you can make charges on, you are ready to cancel your credit card.
 Closing an account the right way takes a little time, patience and organization.
 Use the following steps (and this would be a good time to print out the CreditCards.com “Cancel a credit card worksheet”).

 To begin the process of closing the account, gather and write down the customer service number and the mailing address you’ll need.
 The customer service number is on your credit card, monthly statement and the issuer’s website; the mailing address is also on the website and the monthly statement.

-2. Remember to redeem rewards.
 In the case of rewards cards, it is common to lose some accrued rewards when a card is closed, and this may be unavoidable.
 But with planning, it should be possible to minimize the loss.
-Check the rewards balance and redemption procedures on the issuer's website.
+Check the rewards balance and redemption procedures on the issuer’s website.
 You may be able to take accumulated miles or points as a statement credit, if you are unable to apply them to travel or merchandise.
-Cash-back cards generally have the easiest redemption features.
+The best cash back cards generally have the easiest redemption features.
 However, most of them require rewards to reach certain thresholds -- usually $20 or $25 -- before you can redeem for a statement credit.
 A few cash-back programs award accrued cash only once a year, on a predetermined schedule.
 Knowing the rules for redemption will allow you to plan how to capture built-up rewards before you cancel the card.